rinaldo-rex/rinaldo-rex.github.io/src/personal/people/experiment/pity_2.md

 ![sun-set](sun_set.jpg)

-“So you’re really not gonna ask about it?”
+“So you’re not gonna ask about it?”
 He initiated.

 “Why?
 So you can boast?” she smirked.
-She definitely knew what he was hinting at.
+She knew what he was hinting at.

 Fred smiled.
 “You think you know me that well huh?”

 “Well, that and more.
 For instance, that you’ll pretty much be distracted by the fact that I didn’t ask about it”